neapsix/neapsix.github.io/content/example-procedure/index.md

 >
 >While split-horizon DNS gives users one domain name to use everywhere, separate subdomains can help you avoid issues where a request goes to a different DNS server than you expect.
 For example, applications like Chrome might prioritize a certain public DNS server over the local one, causing internal requests to be resolved as though they were from the public internet.

 Complete the steps in the following sections to make a container application available to users by adding it to the reverse proxy rules for each subdomain.
+These steps apply only to applications in a container runtime such as Docker or Podman that you configure using Docker Compose.

 >**Prerequisites:**
->
->These steps apply only to container applications using a runtime such as Docker or Podman and assume you're using Docker Compose to configure and deploy your containers.
->
->You need:
 >* An authorized SSH key and sudo access on the proxy.neap.space server.
 >* Wireguard installed on the container host.
 >* A container for your application